Skip to main content

 Prevention of Reflux/GERD after Gastric Bypass (Gastric Sleeve)

 Morbidly obese patients prior to bariatric surgery suffer from a higher frequency of reflux symptoms compared to the general population.
-To minimize risk of significant GERD after bariatric surgery , we actively screen patients for symptoms of reflux and hiatal hernia.
-If detected, we repair it at the time of bariatric procedure.
-This approach minimizes risk of possible delayed surgery for this condition and greatly improve their quality of life after bariatric surgery.
+To minimize the risk of significant GERD after bariatric surgery, we actively screen patients for symptoms of reflux and hiatal hernia.
+If detected, we repair it during the bariatric procedure.
+This approach minimizes the risk of possible delayed surgery for this condition and greatly improves their quality of life after bariatric surgery.

 Morbidly obese patients are known to have a higher frequency of Gallbladder disease both prior to and after bariatric surgery compared to the general population.
 Asymptomatic gall stones can cause acute inflammation with significant weight loss after bariatric surgery in 30-40% of patients.
 It is our policy to actively screen patients for gall bladder problems prior to surgery and if anything is detected (gall stones, chronic cholecystitis due to dyskinesia, cholesterol polyps), removal of the gall bladder at the time of main bariatric procedure might be recommended.
 Consequently, risk of repeat surgery for gall bladder surgery later on is avoided.
 If no problems with the gall bladder are detected, after bariatric surgery patients are treated with Ursodiol or Actigall for first six months after bariatric surgery to prevent problems with the gall bladder.

 The average cost of gastric sleeve surgery depends on a wide variety of factors, insurance being an important one.
-If you want to get an estimate for how much gastric sleeve surgery will cost you, schedule a consultation with us and we’ll give you an accurate cost estimate.
+If you want to get an estimate of how much gastric sleeve surgery will cost you, schedule a consultation with us, and we’ll give you an accurate cost estimate.

 How long does gastric sleeve surgery take?